Chaos with a Soundtrack

 And now someone—some visionary or possibly a madman—decided to turn this into a symphony.
 A full orchestra.
 Violins.
 Cellos.
 French horns.
 Suddenly my little pixel farm feels very serious.

-I wasn’t sure if I should wear black slacks… or show up dressed like I just harvested digital blueberries.
+I wasn’t sure if I should wear a formal gown, black slacks, or show up in my overalls.

-Shirley was with us with the official parking pass, so we’re not just legal — we’re VIP legal.
+Shirley was our secret weapon—she had the official handicap parking pass, which meant we weren't just legal, we were VIP legal.
 Front-row parking.
 No standing in the cold.
-Handicap parking legal.

 Then I see the line.